Add event to calendar

 Apple Google Office 365 Outlook Outlook.com

-We're thrilled to invite you to our milestone event, celebrating three decades of excellence in wound care.
-Join us for an unparalleled experience that combines cutting-edge education and exceptional networking opportunities.
+We're delighted to invite you to our national hybrid conference to commemorate over three decades of excellence in wound care.
+Join us in person in Niagara Falls, Ontario for a truly memorable experience of cutting-edge education and exceptional networking opportunities to meet others who are passionate about wound care.

 Register today to secure your spot!